RIFTIO/xtreme-helm/README.md

 run:
 ./install-xtreme

-If you are in the dzs lab, add --values "values-aeo.yaml storage.yaml" (i.e. drop repos.yaml)
+If you are in the Zhone lab, add --values "values-aeo.yaml storage.yaml" (i.e. drop repos.yaml)

 when it's done, it will query the status forever until it gets a successful response.
 This can take 10 minutes or more if your internet link is slow

+you can run kubectl get pods -n <namespace> -w to watch the startup progress.
+When all of these pods are up, you can do kubectl get pods -n aeo-<namespace> -w to watch it finish up

 notes